-The WorldGBC‘s latest impressive report – ‘Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Building‘ – shows that the design and the environment of an office significantly impacts the health, wellbeing and productivity of its occupants.
+Coworking spaces are known to boost productivity by providing great office design, more variety in terms of space, and more areas for collaboration.
+The WorldGBC‘s latest impressive report – ‘Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Building’ – shows that the design and the environment of an office significantly impact the health, wellbeing and productivity of its occupants.

 The report also reveals that the health and wellbeing of employees impact the financial results of the company.